1

 These data show some of the student demographics tracked and reported by the university.
 In considering the race and ethnicity breakdown of the student body, it’s worth noting that overall, 7,564 UW students identify as an underrepresented minority (URM), representing 15.3% of the student body.
 The student body is also majority-female, although these numbers come with the major caveat that the university does not (yet) track gender identifications outside of the sex binary, and it does not (yet) include LGBTQIA+ identity in the student demographic data dashboard we consulted for this manual.
 Table 3 shows that just over 7% of students have identified as having a disability, although again we need to make the major caveat that not all disabled students will openly identify as such, so this is almost certainly an undercount.
 Finally, Table 4, drawing on a 2015 report, shows that UW students often commute, balance part- and full-time jobs, and that not all live on or within 10 miles of campus.

-And in 2023, as we update this manual, it is further important to acknowledge that we all continue to navigate living and working as a a global pandemic has disrupted almost every aspect of how we live and work together.
-Many of your students will continue to experience high rates of burnout and exhaustion, and all of this is affecting how we navigate university classrooms and pedagogical affordances.
+And this year as we update this manual, it is further important to acknowledge that we all continue to navigate living and working as a a global pandemic has disrupted almost every aspect of how we live and work together.
+Many of your students will continue to experience high rates of stress, burnout and exhaustion, and may have experienced significant trauma in the last few years.
+All of this is affecting how we navigate university classrooms and pedagogical affordances.

 As you approach your classes this fall, then, keep in mind that students in your courses will have a variety of beliefs and attitudes and a wide range of different pandemic experiences.
 Your students will be linguistically and culturally diverse, and they will have a variety of incomes, assumptions, and skill-levels.
 You will have to carefully consider how you will create a classroom environment where students with varying beliefs can share their perspectives.
 You’ll find yourself asking how you and your students will negotiate difference in your classroom.
 And you’ll wonder how to craft curricula, pedagogies, and assessment practices that support all of your students wherever they are.
 It is a good idea to remind yourself and your students that difference may not always be readily perceptible, and that all students must respect a variety of viewpoints, even if they do not share them.
 It is also a good idea to remind students that the ability to critically examine a variety of viewpoints, including their own, is a hallmark of academic and public inquiry and writing.
 It is toward this end—to practice and demonstrate academic forms of inquiry and discourse—that students will be asked to examine complex issues in PWR courses.
 Our goal is to prepare them to participate as active and responsible citizens within a diverse intellectual community and beyond.